Naci-T/real-estate-price-prediction/README.md

 ### Step 3 : Data Interpretation

 In this section, we will conduct a deeper analysis of the data by addressing the questions in (3.1) as part of this challenge and by using our own case study (3.2).
 After completing the analysis, we will interpret the results and present the findings.
-We will provide a summary of the answers and visualizations here, however, a more detailed explanation and output can be found in [data_visualization.ipynb](./data_visualization/data_visualization.ipynb).
 Additionally, we will provide some additional answers and illustrations here as well.

 #### 3.1: Questions